 “All the Americans we lost in yesterday’s attacks made the ultimate sacrifice.
 We condemn this vicious and violent attack that took their lives, which they had committed to helping the Libyan people reach for a better future,” she added.

-Clinton said that she condemned the attack on the U.S. facilities “in the strongest terms” and that following Tuesday’s events, the U.S. government was “working with partner countries around the world to protect our personnel, our missions and American citizens worldwide.”
+In an earlier statement, Clinton said she condemned the attack on the U.S. facilities “in the strongest terms” and that following Tuesday’s events, the U.S. government was “working with partner countries around the world to protect our personnel, our missions and American citizens worldwide.”

-Libya’s General National Congress also condemned the attack, saying it “led to the regrettable injury and death of a number of individuals.”
+Libya’s General National Congress also condemned the attack in Benghazi, saying it “led to the regrettable injury and death of a number of individuals.”
 Lawmakers said in a statement Tuesday night that they were investigating.

 It was unclear whether the two attacks were coordinated, CNN national security contributor Fran Townsend said Tuesday night.